nehalsinghmangat/pykal/docs/source/apiref/class_inheritance.rst

 Class Inheritance and Module Usage
 ====================================
-The following diagrams shows the inheritance and module relationships among key components of the Kalman filter framework:
+The following diagrams show the inheritance and module relationships within the base pykal framework.
+Beneath each diagram is a table of links explaining the design and rationale of important classes, how each class interfaces with other classes, and so on.

-Without ROS
+Base pykal
 ^^^^^^^^^^^

 .. graphviz::